A line search framework with restarting for noisy optimization problems: Problem and algorithm

 \subsection{Algorithmic framework}

 Our proposed algorithmic framework is given in Algorithm~\ref{alg:algo}.
-At every iteration, we perform a backtracking line search to compute a step that yields a suitable decrease in the objective function (see condition~\eqref{eq:lscond}).
+At every iteration, we perform a backtracking line search to compute a step that yields a suitable decrease in the objective function (see condition~\eqref{eq:lscond}). \revised{Note that this sufficient decrease condition \eqref{eq:lscond} is relaxed by a parameter $\epsf$ in order to account for potential noise in the objective function evaluations.
+This parameter is explicitly defined in Assumption~\ref{as:accfun}.}

 Once the new point has been computed, we estimate the gradient at the new iterate, then use that estimate to compute a new search direction.
 The key ingredient in Algorithm~\ref{alg:algo} is the restarting condition~\eqref{eq:restartcond}, that determines whether the search direction (e.g., a nonlinear CG direction or a quasi-Newton direction) is kept for the next iteration.
 For any $k \ge 1$, if iteration $k-1$ does not end with a restart, it follows that\footnote{Although the inequalities should be strict, we use non-strict inequalities for notational convenience.}

 a condition more general than that commonly used in gradient-type methods for both deterministic and stochastic optimization~\cite{ ASBerahas_LCao_KScheinberg_2021, CCartis_PhRSampaio_PhLToint_2015,CCartis_KScheinberg_2018,LGrippo_SLucidi_2005}.
-In this paper, we follow previous parameter choices and select $(p,q)$ so that $1+p-2q=0$.
-In addition to simplifying the notation, this condition was shown to be beneficial in terms of line search iterations in the deterministic setting~\cite{RChanRenousLegoubin_CWRoyer_2022}.
+In this paper, we \revised{use $\pq$ in the second part of~\eqref{eq:conddk} rather than introducing an additional parameter.} In addition to simplifying the notation, this condition was shown to be beneficial in terms of line search iterations in the deterministic setting~\cite{RChanRenousLegoubin_CWRoyer_2022}.

-On the other hand, if iteration $k-1$ ends with a restart~\eqref{eq:restartcond}, it follows that $d_k=-g_k$, in which case~\eqref{eq:conddk} is satisfied with $p=q=\kappad=\sigmad=1$.
-More generally, when $p=q=1$, condition~\eqref{eq:conddk} becomes
+On the other hand, if iteration $k-1$ ends with a restart~\eqref{eq:restartcond}, it follows that $d_k=-g_k$, in which case~\eqref{eq:conddk} is satisfied with \revised{$p=\kappad=\sigmad=1$}.
+More generally, when \revised{$p=1$}, condition~\eqref{eq:conddk} becomes

 Such a condition is typical of gradient-related directions, and has been instrumental in obtaining complexity guarantees for gradient-type methods in the noiseless setting~\cite{CCartis_PhRSampaio_PhLToint_2015, RChanRenousLegoubin_CWRoyer_2022}.
 In the context of nonlinear conjugate gradient methods, similar properties have been used to establish global convergence~\cite{WWHager_HZhang_2005}.